Oil and Fat in Pizza Dough: Science, Effects, and Usage

 In the context of pizza, certain styles require minimal gluten development, such as Chicago deep dish or various cracker style pizzas.
 For these doughs, it’s perfectly fine to add the oil directly to the flour and water at the beginning of mixing.

-How Much Oil to Use in Pizza Dough
+How Much Oil for Each Pizza Style?

 For most styles of pizza, including many American pizzas and Italian pizzas, a recommended oil amount is 1-2% (in baker’s percentages).
 This oil amount will produce a softer, more tender crumb and reduce chewiness, without making the crumb overly soft.